Skillful human-centered design is an epic force for good

 Of the 5 total design projects, the fifth and final project required students to team-up to define, research, and solve the real-world needs of a local business... and then to offer a compelling live presentation of their design solution to their key stakeholders.

-Many of my students landed design jobs at A-list companies, such as Apple, Google, Samsung, Huawei, LinkedIn, JP Morgan Chase, & UC Berkeley, plus a host of promising startups.
+Many of my students landed design jobs at A-list companies, including Apple, Google, Samsung, Huawei, LinkedIn, JP Morgan Chase, & UC Berkeley, plus a host of promising startups.

 General Assembly Student Feedback